The Encyclopedia of Arda The Encyclopedia of Arda Interactive Edition available now

 Dates

-The Nazgûl were first seen in c.
+The Nazgûl were first seen c.
 II 2250, so Khamûl must have been born not long before this; they went 'into the shadows' II 3441; reappeared in Middle-earth c.
 III 1300; finally destroyed in III 3019

 Origins